By Les Mottosky

 "Does that person understand situational awareness?"

 How that's changed.
-On North American streets these days – no matter how busy or dangerous – a focus on the hand is almost to be expected.
-And if it's not the absolute norm, it's trending that direction.
+Watch today's pedestrians – no matter how busy or dangerous a street is – focusing on the phone in their hand is almost to be expected.

-Tree-hugging used to be for fringe eco-warriors, now it's an accepted therapy.
+Tree-hugging used to be for fringe eco-warriors, now it's considered therapy.
 Grandmothers are adding functional mushrooms to their coffee to improve focus and memory.
-Psychedelics were once the domain of Grateful Dead concerts, now they're a tool for high-performing CEOs.
-More than that, you or I can experience a psychedelic session from a therapist.
+Psychedelics were once the domain of Grateful Dead concert goers, now they're a high-performance hack for CEOs.
+(More than that, we can now experience a psychedelic session from a licensed therapist - legally).
 A handful of people used to do a polar swim as a New Year's Day dare, now dedicated ice tubs are popping-up in backyards for daily use.

-The most consequential expression of this can be found in our media landscape.
-Once considered mainstream, legacy media reporting is now questioned depending on an individuals identity.
-Specifically their political leanings.
-(This is a weird change unto itself.
-Nowadays if you ask someone "What are you?" you might get a response like "liberal", "progressive", "libertarian" or "conservative".
-Two decades ago they'd answer "Zookeeper", "Mechanic" or "Engineer".)
+The most consequential expression of the weirdness takeover we're living through can be found in our media landscape.
+Once considered mainstream, legacy media reporting is now questioned depending on an individual's identity.
+Specifically their idealogical leanings.
+(This is bizarre unto itself.
+If you ask someone "What are you?" you might get a response like "liberal", "progressive", "libertarian" or "conservative".
+A decade ago they'd answer "Zookeeper", "Mechanic" or "Engineer".)
 A very real skepticism of what constitutes "news" has gripped society.
 And that skepticism is intensifying.

 In 2026, weird is where it's at.
 And it's only gonna get weirder.